June is Scoliosis Awareness Month

 What are the Most Common Symptoms of Scoliosis?

-Scoliosis Awareness — Early Detection is the Key!
+June is Scoliosis Awareness Month — Early Detection is the Key!

 - The head, shoulders, and hips are tilted and not centered with the rest of the body.